ringcentral/ringcentral-api-docs/docs/team-messaging/add-ins/installation.md

 !!! warn "Third-party service prerequisites"

-    To create a simple form to automate the setup of a notification app, the target third-party service in question must support the following:
+    To create a simple form to automate the setup of an add-in, the target third-party service in question must support the following:

     * OAuth for user authentication and authorization.
     * An API for creating, updating and deleting webhooks.